01-ai/Yi/README.md

 #### Hardware Setup

-For the Yi-6B model, a node with 4 GPUs, each has GPU mem larger than 60GB is recommended.
+For the Yi-6B model, a node with 4 GPUs, each with GPU memory larger than 60GB, is recommended.

-For the Yi-34B model, because the usage of zero-offload technique takes a lot CPU memory, please be careful to limit the GPU numbers in 34B finetune training.
-Please use CUDA_VISIBLE_DEVICES to limit the GPU number (as shown in scripts/run_sft_Yi_34b.sh).
+For the Yi-34B model, because the usage of the zero-offload technique consumes a lot of CPU memory, please be careful to limit the number of GPUs in the 34B finetune training.
+Please use CUDA_VISIBLE_DEVICES to limit the number of GPUs (as shown in scripts/run_sft_Yi_34b.sh).

-A typical hardware setup for finetuning 34B model is a node with 8GPUS (limit to 4 in running by CUDA_VISIBLE_DEVICES=0,1,2,3), each has GPU mem larger than 80GB, with total CPU mem larger than 900GB.
+A typical hardware setup for finetuning the 34B model is a node with 8 GPUs (limited to 4 in running by CUDA_VISIBLE_DEVICES=0,1,2,3), each with GPU memory larger than 80GB, and total CPU memory larger than 900GB.

 #### Quick Start